iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.2.0.md

 | 3  | SP   | Spiking                 | null                          | 2016-12-12 13:56:23.000000 |
 | 4  | ELC  | Electrocution           | Électrocution                 | 2016-12-12 13:57:10.000000 |

+→ Remove this stunning code-list

 ### Modified fields

 * Rename _Number of retrieved hooks observed_ to _No of branchline haulings observed_.

 In table, rename column _number_of_hooks_observed_ to _number_of_branchline_hauling_observed_.

+→ No do not rename
+→ Add _number_of_branchline_hauling_observed_ Optional for the moment...
+Validate at loading

 ## Subform ll - depredation details